build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 ## Next Steps

-> Comment: You can further explore OpenSearch,Click the Hamburger Icon to expand the menu by building an application for intensive searching of data and implementing searches using SQL.
-OpenSearch is highly optimized for search use-cases with it’s real-time distributed search and analytics engine providing full-text search capabilities and horizontal scaling, while still providing sub-second latency for results.
+> Comment: You can further explore the latest version of OpenSearch by reviewing the documentation on this site [OpenSearch documentation](https://opensearch.org/docs/latest/).
+To build an application using the OpenSearch SQL API, review this link [OpenSearch SQL API](https://opensearch.org/docs/latest/search-plugins/sql/sql-ppl-api/) and refer to the different SQL functions and operators which you can use depending on your application requirements.
+>

 In [this article](https://stackoverflow.com/collectives/aws/articles/76223192/building-a-crud-application-in-go-for-amazon-opensearch), you can learn how to build an CRUD application for Amazon OpenSearch using the [Go](https://go.dev/) programming language.
 The project includes everything you need to build your own development environment, such as specific distributions like: